vweevers/common-changelog/README.md

 **C. Refer to prerelease**

-After a round of prereleases that each had a changelog entry, the entry for the release could simply state `Stable release based on <prerelease version>`.
+After a round of prereleases that each had a changelog entry, the entry for the release could simply state `Stable release based on <prerelease version>` (using a [notice](#23-notice)).

 This approach is suitable for private projects with a lengthier release flow where (crucially) all stakeholders are familiar with the contents of a release by the time it's deemed stable.
 One such flow is to perform Quality Assurance on internally distributed prereleases.
 By design, the stable release then doesn't contain new content to be communicated.